The Real Scoop on Quiet Quitting

 • Offering support and resources for employees who may be struggling with personal issues outside of work

-In some cases, it may be necessary to let an employee go if they are unable or unwilling to address the underlying issues causing their disengagement.
+In some cases, it may be necessary to let an employee go if they are unwilling to address the underlying issues causing their disengagement.
 However, it is important to approach this process with empathy and understanding.

 From a business perspective, addressing Quiet Quitting is essential to maintaining a productive and engaged workforce.
-Disengaged employees can have a negative impact on the bottom line, as well as the morale and productivity of other team members.
+Disengaged employees can have a negative impact on the bottom line, the morale and productivity of other team members.
 Therefore, business owners and managers should be aware of the signs of Quiet Quitting and take proactive steps to address any issues that may be causing disengagement.

 Conclusion